mr4tt/zotbot/README.md

 - [FBI: Rent-a-Hitman site nabbed Air National Guardsman who was “excited” to kill](https://arstechnica.com/tech-policy/2023/04/fbi-rent-a-hitman-site-nabbed-air-national-guardsman-who-was-excited-to-kill/) - FBI: Guardsman owned AR-15 and was willing to take fingers and ears as trophies.

-- [The case against pet ownership](https://www.vox.com/future-perfect/2023/4/11/23673393/pets-dogs-cats-animal-welfare-boredom) - Why we should aim for a world with fewer but happier pets.

 # wikipedia
 - [Clare Francis (science critic)](https://en.wikipedia.org/w/index.php?title=Clare_Francis_(science_critic)&oldid=1136914925) - Clare Francis is a pseudonym used since 2010 by the author (or authors) of hundreds of whistle-blowing emails sent to the editors of scientific journals that call attention to suspected cases of plagiarism and fabricated or duplicated figures.
 Described as a scientific gadfly, the pseudonymous Francis is "a source both legendary and loathed in biome...